kamranmuazzam/aca-demia/pages/Fournier's Gangrene.md

 - ## Pathophysiology
   background-color:: blue
 	- ### Mechanism of Disease
-		- Like other necrotizing fascitis, Fournier's gangrene involves bacterial invasion, toxin release, and tissue necrosis
+		- Like other necrotizing fasciitis, Fournier's gangrene involves bacterial invasion, toxin release, and tissue necrosis
 		- Peculiarity
 			- Infection spreads rapidly along fascial planes (Colles' Fascia, Buck's Fascia, and Dartos Fascia)
 			- This allows the infection to dissect through tissues without obvious surface signs initially, leading to delayed recognition
 			- The scrotum and perineum have a rich blood supply, but thrombosis of small vessels due to bacterial toxins leads to ischemia and necrosis
-		- causing thromosis of small vessels
-		- tissue ischemia
-		- necrosis
 	- ### Affected Systems/Organs
 		- Genitourinary system (Scrotum, Penis, Perineum)
 		- May extend to the abdominal wall, thighs, or retroperineum